 - Chai is simply the Hindi word for tea.
 Masala chai is the proper name for the popular tea drink flavored with spices (and, conversely, chai masala is the blend of spices used to make it).

 - Matcha is high quality, powdered green tea best known for its use in the Japanese tea ceremony, but lately popular mixed into a variety of other drinks and even desserts.

 - Tea bags are an affront to most serious tea drinkers, because they contain lower-quality tea, processed smaller so the air exposure leads to deterioration of the flavor, crammed into a space too small for the water to diffuse through properly.
 Nonetheless in several parts of the world their popularity far outstrips "loose leaf" tea.
 Larger "pyramid bags" and "tea sachets" with better tea in larger pieces aren't perfect but fare somewhat better.
-Tea afficionados in America consider them a necessary evil, as loose-leaf tea is relatively hard to come by there.
+Tea aficionados in America consider them a necessary evil, as loose-leaf tea is relatively hard to come by there.
+And by "relatively," we mean "almost impossible outside of mail order or specialty tea shops."
 The higher-end tea bags mitigate some of their disadvantages.